aimms/documentation/cdm/callback.rst

 All error messages, codes, dates and stack locations reported through the low-level API are collected in the identifiers in the :token:`Error Handling` section of the CDM library, whether you call the low-level API functions directly, or indirectly by calling high-level API functions.

 All low-level API methods also call the procedure pointed to by the :token:`cdm::OnErrorProcedureHook` parameter.
-You can use this hook to set a function, that you can use, for instance, to notify the end-user of any error occuring while calling either the low- or high-level CDM API.
+You can use this hook to set a function, that you can use, for instance, to notify the end-user of any error occurring while calling either the low- or high-level CDM API.
 You can also use the on-error hook to raise error that you can catch in on-error blocks elsewhere in your code, or in the global AIMMS error handler.

 The CDM library provides two default on-error hooks: